 Healthy, stable gums support healthy teeth.
 The gums serve as a foundation for your bite and nourish the bone, nerve, and tooth structure that creates your oral system.
-When gum health is compromised by bacteria and infection, the gums can break down over time.
-This can lead to the development of pockets between the teeth and the gums as gum tissue shrinks away.
-This leads to changes in the bite as teeth shift or also become compromised.
+When bacteria and infection compromise gum health, the gums can break down over time.
+This can lead to pockets between the teeth and the gums as gum tissue shrinks away.
+This leads to changes in the bite as teeth shift or become compromised.

-At Thompson Advanced Dentistry we emphasize the importance of maintaining healthy gums and screening for the early signs of disease at all preventive dental care visits.
+At Thompson Advanced Dentistry, we emphasize the importance of maintaining healthy gums and screening for the early signs of disease at all preventive dental care visits.
 Keeping your gums healthy is one of the key reasons for visiting with us twice a year.
-It provides the opportunity for our team to identify gum disease in the early stages when conservative treatment can be successful.
+It allows our team to identify gum disease early when conservative treatment can be successful.

 Regular visits also enable us to get to know you better.
-Then we can provide the most personalized care and advice for your smile.
-If you have a medical condition, take prescribed medications, or have lifestyle habits that could affect gum health discuss them with us during your regular visits so that we can work with you to manage concerns about gum health or chronic gum disease.
+Then, we can provide personalized care and advice for your smile.
+If you have a medical condition, take prescribed medications, or have lifestyle habits that could affect gum health, discuss them with us during your regular visits so we can work with you to manage concerns about gum health or chronic gum disease.

 Gum Disease FAQs